-I’m striving to wage peace in the midst of conflict and suffering.
+I’m striving to wage peace in the midst of war and suffering.
+VIDEO of 2017 in PICS

-Will you join in, helping meet needs and share God’s love?
+Will you join in, meeting needs and sharing love?
 All salary comes from donations.
 Partner with $35 a month (or any amount).
 Single donations are great too!
 Online or checks, info below.

 Then click “Online Giving: Give Here”, then create account/sign in (for tax deductible receipts, takes 30 seconds)